WORLDS IN FLUX

 ARTISTS' STATEMENTS

-Fion Gunn contemplates the impact on her own work from curating other artists in large-scale exhibitions, creative journeys experienced through migration, displacement and transformation.
+Fion Gunn often contemplates the impact on her own artwork from curating other artists in the digital world as well as in large-scale exhibitions.
+She has experienced these creative journeys through a distinctly female lens as she investigates the complex relationships between migration, displacement and transformation.

 Title: Odyssey: Ride